The First Minister has announced a new suite of targeted restrictions in response to a surge in Coronavirus cases.

 COVID-19: updates and information

-As the UK COVID-19 threat level has increased, there are new measures being taken to minimise virus spread.
-This page contains a message from the Principal and advice and guidance on the new restrictions.
+As the UK COVID-19 threat level has increased, new measures are being taken to minimise virus spread.
+This page contains guidance on the new restrictions, a message from the Principal, a mobile testing unit map and other helpful resources.

-This page will be updated regularly with the latest information and advice.
+This page will be updated regularly.
 There is a Google translate button to assist those who would prefer to read this content in another language.

 Read the Scottish Government guidance on:

 - Access to your studies, the University library and other on-campus services remain unchanged

 - You are allowed to travel to the University for work and study

 - In the five areas with extra restrictions, you should avoid public transport unless absolutely necessary